trilogy-libraries/trilogy/README.md

 ## Limitations

 * Only supports the parts of the text protocol that are in common use.
-There's no support for the binary protocol or prepared statements

 * No support for `LOAD DATA INFILE` on local files